xuwang/aws-terraform/README.md

 320bd4ac...
 10.0.5.50   disk=ssd,env=coreos-cluster,platform=ec2,provider=aws,region=us-west-2,role=worker

 ```

-## Build multi-nodes cluster
+## Build multi-node cluster

-The number of etcd nodes and worker nodes are defined in *resource/terraform/module-etcd.tf* and *resource/terraform/module-wrker.tf*
+The number of etcd nodes and worker nodes are defined in *resource/terraform/module-etcd.tf* and *resource/terraform/module-worker.tf*

 Change the cluster_desired_capacity in the file to build multi-nodes etcd/worker cluster,
 for example, change to 3: